stellar/stellar-cli/docs/soroban-cli-full-docs.md

 ###### **Options:**

-* `--id <CONTRACT_ID>` — Contract ID to which owns the data entries If no keys provided the Contract's instance will be restored
+* `--id <CONTRACT_ID>` — Contract ID to which owns the data entries.
+If no keys provided the Contract's instance will be restored
 * `--key <KEY>` — Storage key (symbols only)
 * `--key-xdr <KEY_XDR>` — Storage key (base64-encoded XDR)
 * `--wasm <WASM>` — Path to Wasm file of contract code to restore